AzarathXorn/TicTacToeArduino/README.md

 # TicTacToeArduino
-Tic Tac Toe game on Arduino for CISP310
+**Tic Tac Toe game on Arduino for CISP310**

 Code written by William Schultz and Spencer Van Dyke.
-Powerpoint presentation created by William Schultz, Spencer Van Dyke, Varshini Pabba, and Justin Monnot
+Powerpoint presentation created by William Schultz, Spencer Van Dyke, Varshini Pabba, and Justin Monnot.

 This is the ino file for a tic tac toe game using Arduino.